influxdata/docs-v2/content/influxdb/v2.6/reference/syntax/annotated-csv/_index.md

 In addition to the data columns, a table may include the following columns:

-- **Annotation column**: Only used in annotation rows.
-Always the first column.
+- **Annotation column**: Displays the name of an annotation.
+  Only used in annotation rows and is always the first column.
-  Displays the name of an annotation.
   Value can be empty or a supported [annotation](#annotations).
+  The response format uses a comma (`,`) to separate an annotation name from values in the row.
-  You'll notice a space for this column for the entire length of the table, so rows appear to start with `,`.
+  To account for this, rows in the table start with a leading comma; you'll notice an empty column for the entire length of the table.

 - **Result column**: Contains the name of the result specified by the query.